 When you don’t recognize the signs on time, the burnout syndrome will bring you to an emotional and physical collapse.
 In extreme cases, the situation can lead to a deep depression and even suicide.

 Medical students and practicing physicians often report symptoms of depression and suicidal thoughts that result from being burnout.

 How to Prevent Burnout from Happening and Deal with It When It Happens

 Most people have days when they feel unappreciated, overloaded, and helpless.
 They drag themselves out of bed and don’t feel like working.
-When you notice these days occur more often than usual, however, you have the first sign that you’re driving yourself to a burnout.
+When you notice these days occur more often than usual, however, you have the first sign that you’re driving yourself to burnout.

 You don’t have to wait for the physical signs of exhaustion before you start thinking about prevention.

 There are a few activities that will help you with that:

 There are few ways for you to use this method, both in the prevention and the treatment of burnout.

 - Whenever you accept another task at work or you’re told to do something, write how you feel about it.
 Getting your thoughts out on paper will give you the feeling of instant relief.
-It helps you identify your point of view, so you won’t pile up emotions that could cause a burnout.
+It helps you identify your point of view, so you won’t pile up emotions that could cause burnout syndrome.

 - Note your ideas, too!
 The feelings of hopelessness, helplessness, and apathy are part of the burnout.
 When you have ideas about professional progress and you write them down, you feel like you have a plan for your future and you’re being useful.

 - Make plans!
 Plan the major activities every month, and then create to-do lists by them.
 If you notice you’re doing too much work and there’s no personal space in your plan, it’s time to say no to some of the tasks being offered to you.